 The nuclear industry has been established for many years and should now be commercially viable without the need for subsidies.
 That it is receiving substantial subsidies is a clear breach of the principle of fair competition.
 Those subsidies are working against the renewable sources of power and conservation measures that are now urgently needed (see also the Reducing subsidies page).

 The subsidies enjoyed by the nuclear industry invite legal challenge.
 But the first step along that road is making a formal complaint to the European Commission, following the procedures that have been established under EU competition law.

-Here, in reverse order by date, are complaints to the European Commission that we have made.
+Here, in reverse order by date, are news about possible legal actions or petitions, and complaints to the European Commission that we have made.